gitter-badger/phpbb-1/README.md

 Once the compressed language package downloaded, you will need to extract (or unzip) the archive.

-For information, the *language/* folder will contain all the language files and the *styles/* folder will contain the localized user online image and its stylesheet for the prosilver style.
+For information, the *language/* folder will contain all the language files and the *styles/* folder will contain the localized imagesets for the prosilver and subsilver2 styles.

-Please note that if you are using a style other than prosilver, you will need to copy the appropriate localized images into the theme-images folder of your custom style, using *fr* as folder name.
+Please note that if you are using a style other than prosilver and subsilver2, you will need to copy the appropriate localized imagesets into the imageset folder of your custom style, using *fr* as folder name.

 #### Upload the language-related folders

-Using [FTP] [6], you will need to upload the *language/* and *styles/* folders (and their subfolders) into your board root.
+Using [FTP] [5], you will need to upload the *language/* and *styles/* folders (and their subfolders) into your board root.
 The board root is the one which contains the *config.php* file.

 Please note that you will more than likely get a notice warning you that you already have those folders when uploading into the board root via FTP.
 If this happens, just click to replace them.
 This will replace conflicting files only (if this is your first time uploading the language package there should be none) and add the new files into their correct locations.